-In accordance with Government Auditing Standards, we have also issued our report dated January 3, 2019 on our consideration of the State of Illinois, Illinois Mathematics and Science Academy's internal control over financial reporting of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the State of Illinois, Illinois Mathematics and Science Academy's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the State of Illinois, Illinois Mathematics and Science Academy's internal control over financial reporting of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund and its compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 5, 2019 on our consideration of the Illinois Mathematics and Science Academy's internal control over financial reporting of the General Fund, the Special Purposes Trust Fund, the IMSA Income Fund, and the IMSA Operating Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Illinois Mathematics and Science Academy's internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Illinois Mathematics and Science Academy's internal control over financial reporting and compliance.